I usually prefer tomato based pasta sauces, but this creamy, white wine sauce is a perfect match for the salmon and broccoli.

 - If using broccoli, then remove the florets from the broccoli stalk.

-- Steam the broccoli tips of florets for 5 minutes, then set aside to cool.
+- Steam the broccoli tips or florets for 5 minutes, then set aside to cool.

 - Cook the pasta according to the packet instructions.

-- Approx 7 minutes before the end of the pasta cooking time, heat the olive oil in a frying or sauté pan over a low to medium heat.
+- Approx 7 minutes before the end of the pasta cooking time, heat the olive oil in a frying or sauté pan over a medium heat.

-- Increase the heat to medium and add the salmon.
+- When the oil is up to temperature, add the salmon.
 Sauté quickly for 2-4 minutes, until the salmon loses it's opacity and starts to brown.

-- Remove the salmon from the pan and lower the heat.
+- Remove the salmon from the pan and set aside.
+Reduce the heat to medium low.

-- Pour in the wine and let it reduce slightly before adding the cream.
+- Increase the heat back to medium and pour in the wine.
+Let it reduce slightly before adding the cream.

-- Return the salmon and broccoli to the pan and stir to combine.
+- Let it bubble away for a few minutes before return the salmon and broccoli to the pan.
+Stir to combine.
 Season well with sea salt and a good amount of black pepper.

-- Drain the pasta and then add to the pan along with a handful of torn basil leaves.
+- Drain the pasta and then add to the pan along with a handful of torn basil leaves and/or dill.
 Stir to combine the ingredients.

 - Serve with grated parmesan.